-Symbol Meaning Or.
-Choose one of the items. [] Encloses optional items.
+Symbol Meaning or.
+Choose one of the items [] Enclose optional items.
 Flags items that you can repeat 0 or more times.
-Has a special meaning in some SQL statements. { } Groups required items so that they can be marked with the symbol . () . , Other punctuation that is part of the syntax.
+Has a special meaning in some SQL statements. { } Groups items so that they can be marked with one of the other symbols, i.e. [], , or . ()., Other punctuation that is part of the syntax.

-The following example shows how SQL syntax is presented:
+An example of how SQL syntax is presented:

 '''

-CREATE [ UNIQUE ] INDEX indexName
+CREATE [ UNIQUE ] INDEX IndexName

-ON tableName ( simpleColumnName [ , simpleColumnName ] )
+ON TableName ( SimpleColumnName [ , SimpleColumnName ] )

 '''

-Command-line syntax for running Java programs and utilities (as well as examples) always begins with the command java:
+Command-line syntax for running Java programs and utilities (as well as examples) always begins with the word java:

-'''

 java org.apache.derby.tools.ij

-'''